-If there’s one dish that can single-handedly meet with your protein, vitamins, and mineral requirements, it’s khichdi or khichadi.
-Khichdi is an Indian one-pot lentil and rice dish, which is cooked to perfection in a span of not more than 30-40 minutes (depending on your preferred khichdi recipe).,
+If there’s one dish that can single-handedly meet with your carbohydrates, protein, vitamins, and mineral requirements, it’s khichdi or khichadi.
+Khichdi is an Indian one-pot lentil and rice dish, which is cooked to perfection in a span of not more than 30-40 minutes (depending on your preferred khichdi recipe).

 Khichdi is typically seasoned with turmeric and salt and served with a spoonful of ghee or clarified butter on top.
 Not only is the dish palatable, but it is also extremely nutritious, aiding in digestion and weight loss, whilst boosting heart health.
 So, without wasting another minute, let’s follow these easy khichdi recipe steps.